-- These factors can inspire intense competition among consumers to purchase tickets for events the moment that such tickets become available for sale on ticketmaster.com and the mobile app. - 20.
-Recognizing the reality of this ultra-competitive marketplace to acquire tickets, Ticketmaster has undertaken various measures to make the ticket buying process as fair and equitable as possible for consumers.
+- 19. Recognizing the reality of this ultra-competitive marketplace to acquire tickets, Ticketmaster has undertaken various measures to make the ticket buying process as fair and equitable as possible for consumers.
 For example, Ticketmaster attempts to regulate the speed with which users may copy the pages necessary to search for, reserve, and purchase tickets on ticketmaster.com and the mobile app.
-At its clients' request, Ticketmaster also limits the number of tickets that may be purchased in any single transaction or to a specific event. - 21.
+At its clients' request, Ticketmaster also limits the number of tickets that may be purchased in any single transaction or to a specific event. - 20.
 In addition, Ticketmaster undertakes substantial measures intended to prevent the use of computer programs or other automated devices-as noted previously, generally known as "bots"-that give users of such devices an unfair advantage over human consumers in the ticket purchasing process.
-One of those measures is a security computer program, commonly known as CAPTCHA, that is designed to distinguish between human users and bots.
+Until recently, one of those measures was a security computer program, commonly known as CAPTCHA, that is designed to distinguish between human users and bots.
 When a user submits a ticket request, a box appears on the screen with random characters partially obscured behind hash marks.
-The user must retype these characters in order to proceed with the ticket request. - 22.
-Another security measure is known as "splunk."
+The user must retype these characters in order to proceed with the ticket request. - 21.
+Another security measure utilized by Ticketmaster is the use of commercial products, such as "splunk."
 Ticketmaster creates unique identifiers for ticket purchasers based on a purchaser's account information, computer location, payment details, and other identifiers.
-Splunk tracks and compiles some of this data to help determine whether purchases are being made through the use of bots and other violations of the TOU (e.g., too many ticket requests from one purchaser). - 23.
-Through these and other measures, Ticketmaster expends substantial resources on its web and mobile-based infrastructure in an effort to make the ticket purchasing process fair for consumers.
+Splunk tracks and compiles some of this data to help determine whether purchases are being made through the use of bots and other violations of the TOU (e.g., too many ticket requests from one purchaser). - 22.
+Yet another security measure is known as "OTL" or "Over Ticket Limit."
+Ticketmaster created this security feature to monitor ticket purchases in real time.
+If a consumer or bot attempts to purchase more tickets than the stated limit, an automated program blocks the purchase.
+Ticketmaster monitors these problematic accounts programmatically to ensure these purchasers (often, bots) are blocked from future sales.
+Ticketmaster paid far in excess of \$5000 to implement and maintain OTL in direct response to defendants' abusive use of the system.

+23. Through these and other measures, Ticketmaster expends substantial resources on its web and mobile-based infrastructure in an effort to make the ticket purchasing process fair for consumers.